lifanfrank/RCode_generalizability/README.md

 5. OR_estPS.R : implement the OR_hat estimator for PATE and the associated sandwich variance estimator, the estimated treatment propensity score (e_i_hat) is used;
 6. DR_estPS.R : implement the DR1_tilde and DR2_tilde estimators for PATE and the associated sandwich variance estimators, the estimated treatment propensity score (e_i_hat) is used;
 7. simdata.R : sample R code to generate a simulated data set for illustrative analysis;
-8. example_analysis.R : illustrative R code to perform the generalizability analysis using the above functions that implement point and variance estimators developed in Li et al. (submitted).
+8. example_analysis.R : illustrative R code to perform the generalizability analysis using the above functions that implement point and variance estimators developed in Li et al. (under review).